mgalland/company/pages/pages-root-folder/index.md

 ---
 <br />

-# Welcome to the BioData Services website!
+# Welcome to BioData Services
-The company provides tailor-made
+<p>The company provides tailor-made data services.
+Whether you are interested in building a database, performing bioinformatic analyses or organizing <em>ad hoc</em> training workshops, my company can provide these services to your business or academic research group. </p>

+<h2>Find more on our services</h2>
 On this website, you will find information about the company, its <em>modus operandi</em> and the solutions I can provide to your business or your academic research group.